mne-tools/mne-lsl/paper/paper.md

 complexities of real-time data streams, which often involve multiple devices and modalities.

-Existing platforms like OpenBCI [@openbci] and BrainFlow [@brainflow] are tailored for specific hardware ecosystems, offering streamlined workflows for users within those systems.
-However, their tight integration with proprietary hardware can limit flexibility and adaptability, particularly for researchers seeking to work with a diverse array of measurement devices.
+Existing platforms offer different approaches to neurophysiological data acquisition and processing.
+OpenBCI [@openbci] represents a specific hardware ecosystem with its own software tools, limiting researchers to devices within that ecosystem.
+BrainFlow [@brainflow], while providing a unified API to interact with biosensor data from various manufacturers, still has limitations in supporting the full range of devices used in neurophysiological research.
 Similarly, GUI-based platforms like Neuromore [@neuromore] prioritize user-friendliness, often at the expense of customization and advanced functionality, which can be a limitation for experienced users requiring more control over data processing pipelines.

 In contrast, Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially